 A nurse’s brain craves a variety of information to fill every nook and cranny of their unique brain.
 A little humor here.
 A touch of whimsy there.
 A dash of compassion over here.
 And a ton of factual and relevant information to patient care.
 Even though there are plenty of places that a nurse can go to get “information” on nursing issues, nursing education, and other topics, there aren’t enough.
 And there certainly aren’t enough that feature dynamic nurse writers who understand the very unique and heartfelt work that nurses do.
 That’s where Nurse Journal comes in.

 There is no question that the field of nursing is one of the most exciting, rewarding, and in demand professions in America today.
 According to the Bureau of Labor Statistics, the employment for all registered nursing will grow by 26% in the next decade, which is faster than average when compared to other occupations.
 With all this new growth in nursing, there are more people interested in nursing than ever.

-There is also no question that nurse crave community and information from trusted resources.
+There is also no question that nurses crave community and information from trusted resources.
 Whether it be finding ways to cope with stress on the job, learning about a new technology in healthcare, or finding information about going back to nursing school, nurses understand each other better than anyone else.
 That’s why we feature their content so prominently.